erwstout/ginger/readme.md

 ## Issues / Bugs / Contributions ##
 If you have feedback, find a bug, or want to make contributions, please don't hesitate to open an issue or make a pull request.

+Special thanks to [Allison Perlis](http://allisonperlis.com/) for the rad Ginger logo!